 Best Brooks Shoes for Walking and Standing All Day

 Brooks Addiction Walker 2: The Workhorse This isn't just a shoe; it's a medical device for your feet.
-It holds the APMA Seal of Acceptance and features a slip-resistant outsole certified for service environments.
+It holds the APMA Seal of Acceptance and has a slip-resistant outsole certified for service environments.

-• Best For: Nurses, service workers, and anyone needing maximum support (PDRB rollbar) for flat feet.
+- Best For: Nurses, service workers, and anyone needing maximum support (PDRB rollbar) for flat feet.

-• Key Feature: Full-grain leather upper for durability and easy cleaning.
+- Key Feature: Full-grain leather upper for durability and easy cleaning.

-• Best For: Beginners, gym workouts, and casual wear.
+- Best For: Beginners, gym workouts, and casual wear.

-• Key Feature: At just $100, it offers adaptive BioMoGo DNA cushioning and a sleek knit upper that looks good with jeans or shorts.
+- Key Feature: At just $100, it offers adaptive BioMoGo DNA cushioning and a sleek knit upper that looks good with jeans or shorts.

 FAQs About the Best Brooks Running Shoes